How to Butcher a Chicken without Renting or Buying Any Special Equipment

 Have everything set up ahead of time.
 Make sure your knife is very sharp.
-I have a table for final processing, a bucket of water with a bit of bleach and some rags for cleaning my knife and the table, a basket lined with a garbage bag for the offal, and a burner with my scalding pot (and a candy thermometer) all ready to go.
+Set up a table for final processing, a bucket of water with a bit of bleach and some rags for cleaning the knife and the table, a container for the offal, and a burner with a scalding pot (and a kitchen thermometer) all ready to go.